VaclavDedik/jboss-seam/examples/issues/readme.txt

       <param-value>jsf-libs/tomahawk.jar</param-value>
    </init-param>

-4. Edit the "examples/issues/build.properties" file and change jboss.home to your JBoss AS installation directory
+4. Edit the "build.properties" file and change jboss.home to
+   your JBoss AS installation directory

 5. Build Seam by running "ant" the Seam root directory